Jacob Fabian: Career

-In July 1928, the Stanley Company elected a new board of directors, including Fabian and his son, Simon.

-By September 1928, a major merger occurred combining the assets of Warner, Stanley, First National, and the Vitaphone Corporation.
-These assets included First National Studio, the production facility that eventually became Warner Bros.
+In July 1928, the Stanley Company elected a new board of directors, which included Fabian and his son, Simon.
+By September 1928, the assets of Warner, Stanley, First National, and the Vitaphone Corporation were combined.
+These assets included the First National Studio, which later became Warner Bros.
 Studios Burbank in Burbank, California.
-As a result of Warner Brothers acquiring one of the major film studios in First National, Warner Brothers became one of the largest producing, distributing, and exhibiting companies in Hollywood.
+This acquisition made Warner Brothers one of the largest production and distribution companies in Hollywood.

-Although Fabian maintained a summer residence in Paterson, New Jersey, he had spent most of his time since 1929 in his home at Miami Beach.
-By February 1929, Fabian had resigned as Vice President of both The Stanley Company and First National Pictures.
-His son, Simon, took over his interests and operated a chain of theaters, including some in New York.
-Simon, Board of Directors at Warner Brothers, was also Vice President and General Manager of The Stanley Company of America.
+Fabian maintained a summer residence in Paterson, New Jersey, but lived primarily in Miami Beach, Florida, starting in 1929.
+By February of that year, he had resigned as Vice President of both the Stanley Company and First National Pictures.
+His son, Simon, took over his business interests and managed a chain of theaters, including locations in New York.
+Simon also served on the board of directors at Warner Brothers and as vice president and General Manager of the Stanley Company of America.

 Death and legacy

-Fabian was married to Rose Glascheib.
-He had two children, Eleanor and Simon.
-He died on April 24, 1941, at Roosevelt Hospital in New York City at the age of 76.
+Fabian was married to Rose Glascheib, and they had three children, Abraham, Eleanor, and Simon.
+Fabian died on April 24, 1941, at Roosevelt Hospital in New York City.
+He was 76 years old.

-In 1953, Warner Brothers divested the theaters as a result of the Paramount antitrust decrees, with the entire portfolio being spun off into a new company created, called the Stanley Warner Corporation, headed by Simon H. Fabian.
-Fabian Enterprises bought the 24 percent stock interest of Jack, Harry, and Albert Warner.
-Simon Fabian already operated a chain of theaters from New York to Virginia with son Edward Fabian and longtime Fabian lieutenant Louis R. Golding.
+In 1953, Warner Brothers divested its theater holdings following the Paramount antitrust decrees.
+The theaters were spun off into a new company, the Stanley Warner Corporation, led by Simon H. Fabian.
+Fabian Enterprises purchased the 24 percent stock interest of Jack, Harry, and Albert Warner.
+Simon Fabian operated the chain with his son Edward Fabian, brother-in-law Samuel Rosen, and Louis R. Golding.